I don’t know whether you have considered it or not, but the abilities you’ve received from God are not just so you can make a living.

 My prayer for you is that when your day before our Lord comes, you will be found faithful… that you will hear the words from our Lord Jesus, “Well done, good and faithful servant.”

-To encourage you in that quest, we would count it an honor if you watch Bayless’ message, “Well Done, Good and Faithful Servant.”
-Please follow the link to our YouTube channel, where you will find many more uplifting messages.
+To encourage you in that quest, we would count it an honor if you request Bayless’ message, “Well Done, Good and Faithful Servant.”
+This enlightening message is available on CD, DVD, and MP3 in our store.